-80 A servicemember is delayed if the person is listed as missing in action, captured in the line of duty, or forcibly detained as a result of active duty service.
+85 A servicemember is delayed if the person is listed as missing in action, captured in the line of duty, or forcibly detained as a result of active duty service.

-81 In 2019, the United States Court of Appeals for Veterans Claims determined that individuals with more than one period of separately qualifying service could not be required to irrevocably relinquish benefits attributable to one period of service to receive benefits attributable to a different period of service and could not be limited to 36 months of aggregate entitlement if the individuals do not exhaust entitlement under one program attributable to one period of service before receiving benefits under a different program attributable to a different period of service (meaning such individuals with more than one period of separately qualifying service could "receive entitlement under both programs subject to a 36-month cap on utilization of each of the two separate programs and a 48-month cap overall").
-BO v.
-Wilkie, 31 Vet.
-App.
-321, 346 (2019).
+86 In 2021, the U.S. Court of Appeals for the Federal Circuit affirmed the 2019 United States Court of Appeals for Veterans Claims decision that individuals with more than one period of separately qualifying service could not be required to irrevocably relinquish benefits attributable to one period of service to receive benefits attributable to a different period of service and could not be limited to 36 months of aggregate entitlement if the individuals do not exhaust entitlement under one program attributable to one period of service before receiving benefits under a different program attributable to a different period of service (meaning such individuals with more than one period of separately qualifying service could receive entitlement under both programs subject to a 36-month cap on utilization of each of the two separate programs and a 48-month cap overall).
+Rudisill v.
+McDonough, 4 F.4th 1297, 1304-05 (Fed.
+Cir.
+2021).
 Aggregate educational assistance may not exceed 48 months under the following programs: Chapters 30, 32, 33, 34, 35, and 36 of Title 38 U.S.C.; Chapters 106a, 1606, and 1607 of Title 10 U.S.C.; Section 903 of the Department of Defense Authorization Act, 1981 (10 U.S.C.
 2141 note); the Hostage Relief Act of 1980 (5 U.S.C.
 5561 note); and the Omnibus Diplomatic Security and Antiterrorism Act of 1986 (22 U.S.C.
 4801).

-82 Carr v.
+87 Carr v.
 Wilkie, 961 F.3d 1168 (Fed.
 Cir.
 2020) is effective beginning June 11, 2020, and also applies to cases currently on appeal with the Board of Veterans Appeals or still appealable to VA (those decided within one year of date of decision: June 11, 2020).
 Email from U.S. Department of Veterans Affairs, Veterans Benefits Administration, Education Service to Stakeholders, Important GI Bill Update: 48-Month Rule, October 28, 2020.

-^{83 38} C.F.R. §21.9750(m).
+^{88 38} C.F.R. §21.9750(m).

-84 As enacted by the Honoring America's Veterans and Caring for Camp Lejeune Families Act of 2012 (P.L.
+89 As enacted by the Honoring America's Veterans and Caring for Camp Lejeune Families Act of 2012 (P.L.
 112-154), the allowance of 81 months of entitlement applies only to entitlement that was not exhausted prior to October 1, 2013.